Digital-Alchemy-TS/haos-template/addon/README.md

 ```
 ### Overview

 It is set up to be extremely minimal, relying on the library and your logic to perform most of the work.
-If you require access to additional system resoures above and beyond the defaults, you can adjust `config.yaml` do your needs and reinstall the addon
+If you require access to additional system resoures above and beyond the defaults, you can adjust `config.yaml` to your needs and reinstall the addon

 > See [add-on documentation](https://developers.home-assistant.io/docs/add-ons/configuration#optional-configuration-options) for valid options